henkjannl/DesigningHousingsInFreeCAD/README.md

 Now if we move the screw to another location in x, y or z-direction, the shape binder **hs ref screw hole 1** and the datum plane **hs pln screw hole 1** will move with it, and thus the hole in the part will be fully parametric.

 ## Creating a pillar for the screw
-It may occur that the seperation of the housing does not line up with the separation in the screw hole model.
+Sometimes the seperation of the housing does not line up with the separation in the screw hole model.
 For instance, In the housing model I lined up the separation in the middle of the USB port, so the housing can be closed easily.

 To solve this, we can make a local pillar in the bottom housing and a hole in the top housing.